WeblateOrg/weblate/docs/user/checks.rst

 Mismatched \n
 ~~~~~~~~~~~~~

+*Number of \n in translation does not match source*

 Usually escaped newlines are important for formatting program output.
 Check fails if the number of ``\\n`` literals in translation do not match the source.